Cultural Affairs & HCCC Art Galleries

 Contact us!

-Welcome to the Spring 2024 Programs and Exhibitions at the Art Galleries at HCCC!
+Welcome to the Programs and Exhibitions at the Art Galleries at HCCC!

 All gallery visits and program participation require an RSVP to mvitaleFREEHUDSONCOUNTYCOMMUNITYCOLLEGE.
 Gallery visits are by appointment only with hours between 11 A.M. to 4 P.M., Tuesday through Friday.